Patients

 Activity

-• Bathing – While tubes and monitors are in place, Nursing Staff will assist you with bed baths.
+• Bathing: While tubes and monitors are in place, nursing staff will assist you with bed baths.

-If ordered by your Doctor:
+If Ordered by Your Doctor:

 Mobility and Positioning

-• Spine Precautions – no bending, lifting, twisting, or arching
+• No bending, lifting, twisting, or arching

-• Log Rolling
+• Log rolling

 • Transfers

-• Sitting Posture
+• Sitting posture

-• Positioning in Bed
+• Positioning in bed

 Day of Surgery

-• Your Nursing Staff can assist you in positioning pillows behind your back and between your legs for comfort when lying on your side.
+• Cervical Fusion Patients: Use no more than one thin pillow under your head to maintain proper spinal alignment.
+Nursing Staff can assist with positioning pillows behind your back and between your legs for comfort when lying on your side.

 • Do not attempt to sit up or get out of bed without assistance.